richdizz/microsoft-graph-sentiment-bot/README.md

+**I am fully aware I left sensitive information in the .env file.
+This was done on purpose so the project could be easly cloned and immediately run.
+There is nothing in there you can do anything melicous with...I think :)**

 # Microsoft Graph Sentiment Analysis Bot
 This repository contains a hands on lab (HOL) for building a Bot Framework bot that connects to the [Microsoft Graph](https://developer.microsoft.com/en-us/graph/) for mail messages and performs sentiment analysis on those messages using the [Microsoft Text Analytics cognitive service](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/quick-start).
 The completed solution is available in this repo in case you have issues with the HOL.